sachinprasanna7/Stock-Movement-Prediction-using-Spectrograms-Technical-Indicators-and-News/README.md

    - Neural Network: 50.94%

 #### Approach 3: Using News

 News events are known to influence stock price movements.
-We integrated financial news data from 50,000 news articles sourced from Business Standard, covering the period from 2018 to 2021.
+We integrated financial news data from 5000 news articles sourced from Business Standard, covering the period from 2018 to 2021.
 Key features extracted from the news include named entities, topics, tone, sentiment, etc.

 We employed the FinBERT sentiment analysis model, which is trained on financial texts, to extract sentiment from the news data, improving the predictive accuracy of our stock movement model.

 # Financial News Feature Extraction for Stock Movement Prediction

 ## Overview

 This module focuses on extracting critical features from financial news articles to enhance stock movement prediction models.
 By combining sentiment analysis with feature extraction, it captures the impact of news events on stock prices.

 ## Data Collection
 - **Source**: Business Standard
 - **Time Period**: 2018 - 2021
-- **Volume**: 50,000 financial news articles
+- **Volume**: 5000 financial news articles
 - **Included Data**: Headlines, publication dates, and sentiment scores

 ## Data Preprocessing
 The preprocessing pipeline extracts relevant features such as named entities, topics, tone, and sentiment.
-We use the FinBERT model, fine-tuned for financial contexts, to evaluate sentiment for each news article.
+Extracting these features is tricky due to the unstructured nature of news articles.
+Due to this reason, we employed an LLM based extraction approach.
+We tested a sample of the data on the GPT-4o model which is the current state of the art in language models.
+The model was able to extract the features with great accuracy.
+But due to expensive token costs, we had to shift to Google's Gemini model which is also capable of extracting the features with good accuracy.

 ## Feature Extraction
 The following key features are extracted from the news data: